Taeyoung96/VINS-Mono-docker-tutorial/README.md

 There is a dockerfile on the original repository, but the explanation is unfriendly for beginners.

-I use another docker image, and I make my own tutorial video, just follow it.
+I use another docker image, and dataset.

 ## Requirements
 - [docker](https://www.docker.com/)